 Braces stains are a common problem for braces-wearer.
 So, to remove the stains and make teeth white again, you may want to know, can you use whitening strips with braces?

-You shouldn’t use whitening strips as they create an uneven color of teeth that you can notice after the removal of braces.
+You shouldn’t use whitening strips during orthodontic treatment because they create an uneven color of teeth that you can notice after the removal of braces.
 Moreover, they can discolor and damage your braces by doing chemical reactions.
 They are also not good for your teeth.

 But, what if you still want to use the strips?

-In this article, we’ll discuss when you can use whitening strips and why you should or shouldn’t use them with braces in detail.
+In this article, we’ll discuss when you can use whitening strips and why you should or shouldn’t use them with braces or Invisalign in detail.

-Whitening strips are plastic strips containing gel which helps you remove stains and make teeth whiter.
+Whitening strips are plastic strips containing gel that helps you remove stains and make teeth whiter.
 Certain chemical ingredients are used on the gel side of strips.

 You should follow the instructions before using whitening strips or they’ll damage your teeth.